 Communications is a multidisciplinary liberal arts and professional field.
 At Grand Valley a student may choose a major in Communication Studies or one of seven specialized majors.

 Communication Arts includes majors in Film and Video Production, Photography , and Theatre.
 In these fields communication is seen primarily as the creation of meaning in both original work and performance.
 Besides language, these fields emphasize communication by means of images, movement, and dramatic action.
 The Film and Video Production and Photography programs are accredited by the National Association of Schools of Art and Design.

-Mass Communications includes majors in Advertising and Public Relations, Broadcasting, and Journalism.
+Mass Communications includes majors in Advertising and Public Relations and Multimedia Journalism.
 These fields deal with the communication of information to mass audiences.
 Studies emphasize verbal and nonverbal messages and the constantly developing technology used in these specialties.